altocodenl/tagaway/readme.md

 - tags:USERID (set): list of all tags created by the user.
 Does not count tags shared with the user.

 - ulog:USER (list): stringified log objects with user activity.
 Leftmost is most recent.
    - For login:           {t: INT, a: 'log', ip: STRING, ua: STRING, tz: INTEGER}
    - For signup:          {t: INT, a: 'sig', ip: STRING, ua: STRING}
    - For recover:         {t: INT, a: 'rec', ip: STRING, ua: STRING, token: STRING}
    - For reset:           {t: INT, a: 'res', ip: STRING, ua: STRING, token: STRING}
+   - For password change: {t: INT, a: 'chp', ip: STRING, ua: STRING, token: STRING}
    - For destroy:         {t: INT, a: 'des', ip: STRING, ua: STRING}
    - For uploads:         {t: INT, a: 'upl', id: STRING, uid: STRING (id of upload), tags: ARRAY|UNDEFINED}
    - For deletes:         {t: INT, a: 'del', id: STRING}
    - For rotates:         {t: INT, a: 'rot', id: STRING, deg: 90|180|-90}
    - For (un)tags:        {t: INT, a: 'tag', tag: STRING, d: true|undefined (if true it means untag), ids: [...]}
    - For (un)shares:      {t: INT, a: 'sha', tag: STRING, d: true|undefined (if true it means unshare), u: STRING}

 - sti:d:DATE (string): picture/thumb downloads in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:u:DATE (string): uploads in the last 10 minutes.
 Time is Date.now () divided by 100000.